5 Best Strength Training Exercises for Swimmers

 Of course, there are a ton of variables when it comes to strength training for swimmers.

-From picking out the right exercises to address your goals in the water, to the age that you start lifting, frequency and volume of your lifting, to properly programming your lifting to help you peak at the right times of the season.
+From picking out the right exercises to address your goals in the water, to the age you start lifting, frequency and volume of your lifting, to properly programming your lifting to help you peak at the right times of the season.

 Below is a list of my personal favorite strength training exercises for swimmers, based on 30+ years of experience in the sport, my fair share of injuries, research studies, and the feedback of a few Olympic champions and physiotherapists.